 - Mashed and spread onto bread with butter, herbs, and sea salt

 - Mixed into a dip, like in place of caramelized onions in my Caramelized Onion and White Bean Dip

 - Sliced in half and topped with tomato sauce, mozzarella, and basil, then baked for a few minutes to make a “pizza”

 - Served on top of burgers

 Whole Roasted Onions

-Preheat oven to 400 degrees F. Prepare the onions by slicing off 1/4″ from the bottom and top so they lay flat.
+- Preheat oven to 400 degrees F. Line a 9×9 baking dish with parchment paper.
+Prepare the onions by slicing off ¼" from the bottom and top so they lay flat.
 You can keep the skin on or take it off if you wish.

-Transfer the onions to a 9×9 baking dish.
+- Transfer the onions to the lined baking dish.
 In a small bowl, whisk together the olive oil and balsamic vinegar, then drizzle it over the onions.
 Add a pat of butter to each onion, and a crack of sea salt and pepper.

-Try to find onions that are about the same size.
+- Try to find onions that are about the same size.
 However, I was not able to do that, so I just had a few onions that were slightly more cooked than others.
-All of them were still delicious!

-To make just 1 or 2 onions at a time, use less olive oil and balsamic (1 tbsp each).
+- To make just 1 or 2 onions at a time, use less olive oil and balsamic (1 tablespoon each).